Robiul-Hasan-developer/React-StoryBook-Chart/README.md

 # Create Chart App by React.js and storyBook.js

 Open this file on VS code.
-Please open terminal and patse npm run storybook
+Please open the terminal and paste npm run storybook

-## Available Scripts

-In the project directory, you can run: